-Channels
+Ducts

-The dissolver exhaust must be prevented from leaking into the boiler room, and the channel length in the boiler room must be minimised.
+The dissolving tank vent gases must be prevented from escaping into the boiler house, and the duct length inside the boiler houseshall be minimised.

-Due to the risk of corrosion, the channels and injectors for burning the dissolver exhaust must be made of stainless steel EN 1.4301 (AISI 304) or a similar material.
+Due to the risk of corrosion, the ducts and nozzles for dissolving tank vent gas incineration shallbe made of stainless steel EN 1.4301 (AISI 304) or equal.

 Flow

-It is recommended that the flow rate of the dissolver exhaust be measured.
+It is recommended that the flow of dissolving tank vent gases is measured.

-Equipotential bonding
+Potential balancing

-Equipotential bonding is not necessary for the dissolver exhaust channel.
+No potential balancing is required for dissolving tank vent gas ducts.

 Valves and dampers

-The valves and dampers for the burning of dissolver exhaust must be selected carefully.
-Special attention must be paid to the valve tightness.
-Normally, tight flap valves or dampers are used in large pipes.
+The valves and dampers for the dissolving tank vent gas incinerationsshall be selected carefully.
+Special attention shall be paid to the valve sealing characteristics.
+Normally, gas tight butterfly valves or dampers are used in large pipes.

-The automatic shutter valve of the dissolver exhaust line must close when auxiliary energy stops.
-At the same time, the valve of the bypass channel or alternative burning location must open.
-Limit data of the shutter valve being opened and closed must be entered into the automation system.
+The dissolving tank vent gas line should have automatic shut-off valve with “failclose” actuator which will close vent gas introduction to the recovery boiler automatically if operating energy is turned off.
+At the same time, the valve of the bypass duct or alternative burning location must open (fail open).
+Valves must be provided with limit switches indicating position to the automation system.

-The recommended construction material for the valves is EN 1.4301 (AISI 304) or similar.
+The recommended material for the valves is EN 1.4301 (AISI 304) or equal.

 Fan